About Adoptees For Justice

 There are cases of individuals without citizenship who were adopted from 28 countries including Argentina, Brazil, China, Colombia, Costa Rica, Germany, Greece, Guatemala, El Salvador, Ethiopia, Haiti, India, Ireland, Iran, Jamaica, Japan, Mexico, Panama, Peru, Philippines, Russia, Spain, South Korea, St. Kitts, Taiwan, Ukraine, Venezuela and Vietnam.

-Citizenship is a civil right of all children adopted by a U.S. citizen parent.
+We assert that citizenship is a civil right of all children adopted by a U.S. citizen parent.
 Children adopted by U.S. citizen parents should have the same rights as children of U.S. citizens.
 This civil right should be protected by legislation that provides automatic citizenship for all adult adoptees whose adoptive parents did not complete the naturalization process while they were children.